 Made with Young Living Essential Oils – Staci has been a Young Living Distributor for well over a decade and grew up learning how to work with them from her Grandmother DeLyte who was one of the original YL Distributors in the early 90s!
 Call Staci at the barn to order your oils 218-825-4944 or […]

 Do you love your horse?
 Silly question I know.
 But, do you find yourself wishing you could do more with them than just ride?
 You groom and ride and groom and feed and… then you spend time with them… “just being”.
 Which is great!
 But then what?
 What else is there is to do?
 “I […]

 Ancient Wisdom meets Common Sense Horsemanship!
 Save the date for an awesome opportunity.
 More details will be added here as we get them so keep checking back.
 Dr Regan Golob BA DC, Master Healer and Master Horseman (not to mention an incredible human healer) – will be joining us at Spirit Horse Center in Brainerd […]

-Thursday June 18, 2020 start time 10am (rescheduled from March and then May now June 19) Join internationally recognized Animal Communicator Anna Twinney Saturday March 28th, 2020 10am-6pm for an Animal Communication Class at Spirit Horse Center.
+Thursday June 18, 2020 start time 10am (rescheduled from March and then May now June 19) Join internationally recognized Animal Communicator Anna Twinney Saturday May 16, 2020 10am-6pm for an Animal Communication Class at Spirit Horse Center.
 Uncover your innate ability to “hear” what your animals are really trying to tell you.
-Anna Twinney is a world renowned Animal Communicator and Horse Trainer.
-Teaching Animal Communication across the US and in […]
+Anna Twinney is a world renowned Animal Communicator […]